indrann/watson-discovery-news-alerting/README.md

+## Basic Discovery Query Language

+Run the default queries and note the Discovery Query Language parameters that used to satisfy the query

-In this Code Pattern, we will build a Node.js web application that will use the Watson Discovery Service to access Watson Discovery News.
+The exercise is part of Code Pattern, we will build a Node.js web application that will use the Watson Discovery Service to access Watson Discovery News.

 Watson Discovery News is a default data collection that is associated with the Watson Discovery Service.
 It is a dataset of primarily English language news sources that is updated continuously, with approximately 300,000 new articles and blogs added daily.